 You’ve just been pink slipped, fired, laid off, terminated.
 Now what?
 First thing first – don’t freak out.
-“Getting fired is nature’s way to telling you that you had the wrong job in the first place,” said Hal Lancaster in The Wall Street Journal.
+“Getting fired is nature’s way to telling you that you had the wrong job in the first place,” said Hal Lancaster in The Huffington Post.
 Job loss can be scary, but here’s what you should do if you get fired.

 “Don’t sign anything right away” advises Women’s Health Magazine.
 Career transition expert Louise Kursmark tells readers that you have more power than you think.
 Employers don’t want termination to be a long, drawn out process.
 Kursmark suggests asking for an increased severance, payment on a freelance basis to finish projects, or a neutral reference.
 “Only ask if you can resign instead of being fired of you can afford to forgo unemployment, you’re not eligible to collect if you quit.”

 It’s okay to mourn the loss of your job, but do not do it on social media.
 Any negative remarks about your former office, coworkers, or bosses will look bad to your next potential employer.
 And with around 90% of recruiters looking to social media when hiring, your profile and bad comments will be seen.
 Stick with the ice cream instead of the iPhone when it comes time to vent.

 You’ll probably still have health insurance until the end of the month, so get any doctor appointments in while you still have coverage says U.S. News.
 After that, visit healthcare.gov to select a new plan.
 You are also able to extend your coverage through a government program called COBRA.
 Your human resources department should be able to provide you with information on doing so.